Exasol R Package

-This article explains how to install and use the R package with a sample dataset.
+This article explains how to install and use the Exasol R package with a sample data set.

-Exasol provides a package for R that you can use to connect to an Exasol database and then read and write data from/to the database from your R environment.
-The R package is optimized for reading data using exa.readData() function and exa.writeData() function to write the data into the database on a multi-node cluster.
+Exasol provides a package for R that you can use to connect to an Exasol database and transfer data between the database and your R environment.
+The Exasol R package includes low-level functions that are optimized for reading and writing data on an Exasol database in a multi-node cluster.

 Prerequisites

-To use the R package with Exasol, you need the following:
+To use the Exasol R package you need the following:

 Installation